solana-foundation/solana-improvement-documents/proposals/0065-svm-fraud-proofs.md

-With fraud proofs, honest participants in the network will be able to construct and gossip a fraud proof that can be easily verified in a browser that prooves that the majority is faulty.
-Once the fraud proof is detected, clients can disconnect from the cluster.
+With fraud proofs, honest participants in the network will be able to construct and gossip a fraud proof that can be easily verified in a browser that proves that the majority is faulty.
+Once the fraud proof is detected, clients can disconnect from the cluster, majority could be deterministically slashed by honest nodes on restart.

 ## Alternatives Considered